-Under the bill, if the Director determined that an assuming insurer no longer met one or more of the requirements under the bill, the Director could revoke or suspend the eligibility of the assuming insurer for recognition in accordance with procedures set forth in rule.
-While an assuming insurer's eligibility was suspended, no reinsurance agreement issued, amended, or renewed after the effective date of the suspension would qualify for credit except to the extent that the assuming insurer's obligations under the contract would be secured in accordance with Section 1105.
+Under the bill, if the Director determines that an assuming insurer no longer meets one or more of the requirements under the bill, the Director may revoke or suspend the eligibility of the assuming insurer for recognition in accordance with procedures set forth in rule.
+While an assuming insurer's eligibility is suspended, no reinsurance agreement issued, amended, or renewed after the effective date of the suspension qualifies for credit except to the extent that the assuming insurer's obligations under the contract would be secured in accordance with Section 1105.

-If an assuming insurer's eligibility were revoked, no credit for reinsurance could be granted after the effective date of the revocation with respect to any reinsurance agreements entered into by the assuming insurer, including reinsurance agreements entered into before the date of revocation, except to the extent that the assuming insurer's obligations under the contract were secured in a form acceptable to the Director and consistent with Section 1105.
+If an assuming insurer's eligibility is revoked, no credit for reinsurance may be granted after the effective date of the revocation with respect to any reinsurance agreements entered into by the assuming insurer, including reinsurance agreements entered into before the date of revocation, except to the extent that the assuming insurer's obligations under the contract are secured in a form acceptable to the Director and consistent with Section 1105.